 - Social determinants of health

-These variable datasets provide the technology with multiple views of patient behavior and are proven to be predictive of medication adherence—or lack thereof.
+These variable datasets provide the AI technology with multiple views of patient intent and are proven to be predictive of medication adherence—or lack thereof.

-Once the AI identifies the patients with the highest risk of becoming non-adherent, it then targets the patients who are both at risk and whose behaviors can be influenced through proactive interventions.
-This allows healthcare organizations to effectively allocate resources by prioritizing patients who would benefit the most from an adherence intervention.
+Once the AI identifies the patients with the highest risk of becoming non-adherent, it then targets the patients who are both at risk and whose behaviors can be influenced through proactive interventions and patient support programs.
+This allows healthcare organizations to effectively allocate resources by prioritizing patients who would benefit the most from a medication adherence intervention.

-Predicting the Optimal Intervention Channel for Each Patient
+Targeting the Optimal Intervention Channel for Personalized Patient Engagement